zelhajou/ft_net_webserv/README.md

 			- Allows the server to redirect the client to a different URL.
 		- **Error Handling**:
 			- Allows the server to send error messages to the client.
 		- **Security**:
 			- Allows the server to enforce security policies.
-	- **HTTP/2**:
-		- **Binary Protocol**:
-			- Allows data to be sent in binary format.
-		- **Multiplexing**:
-			- Allows multiple requests and responses to be sent over a single connection.
-		- **Header Compression**:
-			- Allows headers to be compressed before sending them to the client.
-		- **Server Push**:
-			- Allows the server to push resources to the client before they are requested.
-		- **Stream Prioritization**:
-			- Allows the client to prioritize streams.
-		- **Flow Control**:
-			- Allows the client to control the flow of data.
-		- **Security**:
-			- Allows the server to enforce security policies.
-	- **HTTP/3**:
-		- **QUIC Protocol**:
-			- Allows data to be sent over UDP.
-		- **Multiplexing**:
-			- Allows multiple requests and responses to be sent over a single connection.
-		- **Header Compression**:
-			- Allows headers to be compressed before sending them to the client.
-		- **Server Push**:
-			- Allows the server to push resources to the client before they are requested.
-		- **Stream Prioritization**:
-			- Allows the client to prioritize streams.
-		- **Flow Control**:
-			- Allows the client to control the flow of data.
-		- **Security**:
-			- Allows the server to enforce security policies.
-	- **HTTP/4**:
-		- **Future Protocol**:
-			- Allows data to be sent over a new protocol.
-		- **Multiplexing**:
-			- Allows multiple requests and responses to be sent over a single connection.
-		- **Header Compression**:
-			- Allows headers to be compressed before sending them to the client.
-		- **Server Push**:
-			- Allows the server to push resources to the client before they are requested.
-		- **Stream Prioritization**:
-			- Allows the client to prioritize streams.
-		- **Flow Control**:
-			- Allows the client to control the flow of data.
-		- **Security**:
-			- Allows the server to enforce security policies.